MaxHalford/maxhalford.github.io/content/blog/document-classification.md

 (5, 300)
 ```

 Note that `embed` expects to be provided with a list of tokens as a first input.
 In our case, each label is made up of one single word, thus `label.split(' ')` is equivalent to `[label]`.
-If you're in a situation where a label is made up of multiple words, then you'll want to split appropriately instead of treating it as a single word.
+If you're in a situation where a label is made up of multiple words, then you'll want to split it appropriately instead of treating it as a single word.
 Anyway, moving on, here's the code for fitting the nearest neighbors data structure:

 ```py
 >>> neigh = neighbors.NearestNeighbors(n_neighbors=1)